Billl-11/Dicoding-Final-Project/README.md

 # Dicoding-Final-Project
 This is file of submission project to complete 1 of learning path from Dicoding Indonesia, which is ["Belajar Machine Learning untuk Pemula"](https://www.dicoding.com/learningpaths/30).
 This .ipynb project is using Convolutional Neural Network (CNN) using the TensorFlow Keras API to make Machine Learning model that able to perform image recognition.
-The model is trained with rock paper scissor image from [Github Dicoding Academy](ttp://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip)
+The model is trained with rock paper scissor image from [Dicoding Academy Database](http://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip)

 ## Dependencies
 - tensorflow